 The catalogue is an online system which allows Muncie Community School students, faculty and staff to have access to the library’s materials of books, electronic books, audio books, computer games, CDs and DVDs.

-The program, which was started in 2016 by the former library director Ginny Nilles, has expanded to include resources from the nonprofit organization Motivate Our Minds (MOM) as of Nov.
+The program, which was started in 2016 by the former library director Ginny Nilles, has expanded to include resources from the nonprofit organization Motivate Our Minds (MOMs) as of Nov.
 9.

 “It’s neat to know that what you are doing is impacting every single student in the entire system in a positive way,” said Katherine Mitchell, MPL content management coordinator.
 “We have always had these resources.
 We haven’t had a way to share them before.”

 The joint catalogue has taken MPL’s resources and doubled their monetary value, bringing the total from $3 million to $6 million, Mitchell said.
 Additionally, MPL’s number of available resources went from 185,979 to 377,475 items – over 190,000 more resources, according to the Muncie Public Library/Muncie Community Schools/Motivate Our Minds Collaborative Partnership Data.

 “I had the pleasure of working with this project.
 It was one of the most rewarding projects I have done in a long time,” said Akilah Nosakhere, current library director.
 “Together we can stretch and better utilize our resources for the better of the community as a whole.”

-MCS students can pick up books at the schools, libraries or MOM.
+MCS students can pick up books at the schools, libraries or MOMs.
 Nosakhere said that students can have the books delivered to the location closest to them.